How to Avoid Ghostwriting Scams

 - Reedsy: An online database of carefully screened editorial providers, including ghostwriters, editors, graphic designers, indexers, and proofreaders.

-- Scribe Media (formerly Book in a Box): Hybrid publisher, specializing in books for entrepreneurs and business owners, that includes ghostwriting services in some of its publishing packages.
+- Scribe Media (formerly Book in a Box): Hybrid publisher, specializing in books for entrepreneurs and business owners, that includes ghostwriting services in some of its publishing packages. ***As of May 24, 2023, Scribe has folded and is no longer recommended as a viable option.

 - Gotham Ghostwriters: An extensive matchmaking service that helps authors find freelance ghostwriters for a variety of tasks, including articles, books, and speeches.